dellaert/19F-4476/syllabus.md

 1. Recognize and describe both the theoretical and practical aspects of computing with images.
 Connect issues from Computer Vision to Human Vision
 2. Describe the foundation of image formation and image analysis.
 Understand the basics of 2D and 3D Computer Vision.
 3. Become familiar with the major technical approaches involved in computer vision.
 Describe various methods used for registration, alignment, and matching in images.
-4. Get an exposure to advanced concepts leading to object and scene categorization from images.
+4. Get an exposure to advanced concepts, including state of the art deep learning architectures, in all aspects of computer vision.
-5. Build computer vision applications.
+5. Build computer vision applications with python and the pytorch framework.

 ### Prerequisites
 No prior experience with computer vision is assumed, although previous knowledge of visual computing or signal processing will be helpful.
 The following skills are necessary for this class: